TomaszWoloszyn983/shopping-list-application/README.md

 ## Future Features

 - Function that allows to calculate the value of all items on the shopping list based on it prices.
+- Adding profile photos to the side navigation bar.

 ## Technologies used:
     * Python - an interpreted, object-oriented, high-level programming language.